creek-service/creek-json-schema/generator/README.md

 ##### Subtype discovery

-The generator will search the class and module paths for subtypes of any polymorphic types that are annotated without a  `@JsonSubTypes` annotation to define explicit subtypes.
+The generator will search the class and module paths for subtypes of any polymorphic types that are annotated without a  `@JsonSubTypes` annotation to define explicit subtypes, using [ClassGraph](https://github.com/classgraph/classgraph).

 For example: